 How Azure can help in business?

-Azure can help in our business in the following ways-
+Azure can help our business in the following ways-

-- Capitaless: We don’t have to worry about the capital as Azure cuts out the high cost of hardware.
+- Capital less: We don’t have to worry about the capital as Azure cuts out the high cost of hardware.
 You simply pay as you go and enjoy a subscription-based model that’s kind to your cash flow.
-Also, to set up an Azure account is very easy.
+Also, setting up an Azure account is very easy.
 You simply register in Azure Portal and select your required subscription and get going.

 - Cost Effective: If we set up a server on our own, we need to hire a tech support team to monitor them and make sure things are working fine.
 Also, there might be a situation where the tech support team is taking too much time to solve the issue incurred in the server.
 So, in this regard is way too pocket-friendly.

-- Easy Back Up and Recovery options: Azure keep backups of all your valuable data.
+- Easy Back-Up and Recovery options: Azure keeps backups of all your valuable data.
 In disaster situations, you can recover all your data in a single click without your business getting affected.
-Cloud-based backup and recovery solutions save time, avoid large up-front investment and roll up third-party expertise as part of the deal.
+Cloud-based backup and recovery solutions save time, avoid large up-front investments and roll up third-party expertise as part of the deal.

 - Easy to implement: It is very easy to implement your business models in Azure.
 With a couple of on-click activities, you are good to go.
 Even there are several tutorials to make you learn and deploy faster.

 - Better Security: Azure provides more security than local servers.
 Be carefree about your critical data and business applications.
 As it stays safe in the Azure Cloud.
 Even, in natural disasters, where the resources can be harmed, Azure is a rescue.
 The cloud is always on.

 - Work from anywhere: Azure gives you the freedom to work from anywhere and everywhere.
 It just requires a network connection and credentials.
 And with most serious Azure cloud services offering mobile apps, you’re not restricted to which device you’ve got to hand.